Abaza-Owen/MLETT/README.txt

 MSA will read the .xyz file directly by default.

-GTT has additional functionalities including plotting a dataset, or group of datasets in 3D space, plotting bond distances vs energy as a heatmap, trimming dataset by interatomic distances, grouping like atoms together in a dataset file to help take advantage of symmetry, and creating .gjf files from a .log file.
+MLETT has additional functionalities including plotting a dataset, or group of datasets in 3D space, plotting bond distances vs energy as a heatmap, trimming dataset by interatomic distances, grouping like atoms together in a dataset file to help take advantage of symmetry, and creating .gjf files from a .log file.

 Most of these functionalities were tasks that I found useful or necessary in the process of developing models from our test system and so they were included here.